 Why look for truth at street level?

-At it's best, it is an environment where ideas and voluntary association can happen.
-The people in our daily lives who contract with us without concern for our faults or weakness give us, as we give them, a sense of belonging.
-Within the acceptance and co-operation of others, we express our opinions unfettered by our status elsewhere.
-We enjoy a sense of normalcy that is basic to our personal dignity, to our understanding of family and community.
-Without a grasp of civility, the sense of place is impossible.
+At it's best, street level is an environment where new ideas and voluntary association can happen.
+The people in our daily lives who live alongside us without concern for our faults or weakness give us, as we give them, a sense of belonging.
+With acceptance and co-operation of others, we express our opinions unfettered by our status elsewhere.
+We enjoy a normalcy that is basic to our personal dignity, to our understanding of family and community.
+Without civility, the sense of place is impossible.
 Is your name known?
 Does anyone inquire about your welfare in your absence?
-Are you secure that you will achieve your purpose?
+Are you secure that you will accomplish your purpose?
 Interaction at street level is a powerful good.
-As witness to societies shattered by hatred and disaster, I believe we all live with a sense of impending loss.
-Patterns of successful civil relationship are undermined by distrust and accelerated economic change.
-In lifting up situations that are assumed, I want to declare their complexity and importance.
+As witness to societies torn apart by hatred and distrust, I believe we all live with a sense of impending loss.
+Patterns of successful civil relationship are undermined by fear and accelerated economic change.
+In lifting up situations that are common, I want to declare their complexity and importance.
 I want to say 'instead of loss, this can happen'.